-AI Practitioner Certification Program
+Appreciative Inquiry Practitioner Certification Program

 This program presents a proven approach to accelerating organizational change by showing how to focus on and leverage the core strengths of any organizational system.
-Through a combination of coursework and fieldwork, learn how and why Appreciative Inquiry works, explore the power of questions to seed positive change in any situation and discover how to engage others in the change process for lasting results.
+Through a combination of coursework and fieldwork, learn how and why Appreciative Inquiry works, explore the power of questions to effect positive change in any situation, and discover how to engage others in the change process for lasting results.
 By working on an application project specific to your own organization, you will have the opportunity to create positive change that bridges high ideals with a results-oriented mindset.

 - How and why Appreciative Inquiry works

-- Underlying theory and principles behind AI
+- The underlying theory and principles behind AI

 - AI 4D Framework for Positive Change

 - The power of questions for positive change

 - Examples of AI around the world—case studies, stories, and illustrations

 - Cutting-edge methods and tools used to create positive change